AurelianTactics/OpenTactics/docs/docs.md

 focus areas
-how to do other versions (ie classic AT etc). code so it's flexible to do versions in the future WA has to be outlined, goals, roadmap, how it can be integrated and see which code can be used
+how to do other versions (ie classic AT etc). code so it's flexible to do versions in the future WA has to be outlined, goals, roadmap, how it can be integrated and see which code can be used abstraction of builders to allow better usage and future customizability

 /*
 to do